FactSet is a nimble and simple business.

 Despite increased cost-focus at existing clients, FactSet has shown a great ability to win over more and bigger clients and users over the years.
 Especially so in Asia in which the AsiaPac segment currently comprises 10% of FactSet’s contract value with attractive room for expansion.

-Of course, Asian capital markets are less matured than in North America, which together with South and Latin America make up about 60% of the company’s contract value.
+Of course, Asian capital markets are less mature than in North America, which together with South and Latin America make up about 60% of the company’s contract value.
 This geographic segment grew by 5% in 2019.

 FactSet is essentially a software business in a steadily growing market.
 And with profitable software businesses come attractive software margins and very capital-light operations.
 Take a look at FactSet’s profitability measures and returns on capital: